14 Ways to Prevent Dementia - The Evidence-Based Changes to Make Today

 8. Physical Inactivity

 There’s nothing wrong with resting and relaxing.
-Build regular exercise and sport into the week, aiming for an average of more activity than being sedentary without the right stimulation.
+But build regular exercise and sport into the week, aiming for an average of more activity than being sedentary.

 9. Smoking